VIP21/hcc2/README.md

 Current Release Branch: none
 Current Dev Branch:  	0.3-6
 ```
 The master branch of this repository is a clone of the HCC development branch clang_tot_upgrade.
-It containes the amdgcn the support the new address space and alloca in address space 5 (local).
+That clone containes support for the new address space and alloca in address space 5 (local).

-The development branch 0.3-6 contains significant changes to support OpenMP 4.5 partially taken from the IBM coral compiler as well as additional support for amdgcn.
+The development and release branches contains significant changes to support OpenMP 4.5.
+OpenMP 4.5 changes were taken from the IBM coral compiler (clang repository).
+This compiler supports nvptx64 backend.
+Then significant changes were made to support Radeon GPUs (amdgcn).
+Both nvptx64 and amdgcn targets are supported by HCC2.

 ### hcc2-clang
 https:/github.com/ROCM-Developer-Tools/hcc2-llvm
 ```
 Original: 		https://github.com/radeonOpenCompute/llvm   branch:amd-hcc
-Master Branch:  	master This is a copy of amd-hcc as of June 27 Current Release Branch: none
+Master Branch:  	master
+Current Release Branch: none
 Current Dev Branch:  	0.3-6
 ```
-The master branch of this repository is a clone of the HCC development branch amd-hcc.
-It containes the amdgcn backend to support the new address space and alloca in address space 5 (local).
+The master branch of this repository is a clone of the HCC development branch amd-hcc taken on June 27, 2017.
+It containes the amdgcn backend to support the new address space scheme (Generic-is-zero) and alloca in address space 5 (local).
 The only updates we need for hcc2 are to accept the osname "cuda" in the triple to trigger the new address space scheme.

 ### hcc2-lld